League One needs to watch out for Posh's "scary" forward line says Posh chairman

-Peterborough United chairman Darragh MacAnthony sends waring to League One over club's scary forward line
+Peterborough United chairman Darragh MacAnthony sends warning to League One over club's scary forward line

 Peterborough United’s forward line will strike fear into the hearts of League One defences according to Chairman Darragh MacAnthony.